grouparoo/grouparoo/clients/@grouparoo/web/README.md

 client.track("button-click", { page: "/home", button: "learn-more" });
 ```

 This will send the event, time, and associated user information (`anonymousId` and `userId` if set) to your Grouparoo server.
+We will also always include the values for `anonymousId` and `sessionId` with every `track` call.

 **Identify**